jobongie/group10_project2/README.md

 ![Dashboard_Index](Images\Dashboard_Index.png)

 Our project utilizes data that breaks down employment by industry, business size, and revenue.
-It consists of the following visualizations:
+Notable transformations were conducted in the Analysis-Latest.ipynb to perform the ETL phase of the project.
+The project consists of the following visualizations:

-1. **Stacked Bar Chart**- Uses the Flask routing @/linechart
+1. **Group Bar Chart**- Uses the Flask routing @/linechart

 2. **Scatterplot**- Uses the Flask routing @/scatterplot